 Vote with Your Dollars.
-Food brands are asking people to pay for U.S. organics, when their ingredients often come from places never mentioned on the package.
-That presents risks consumers have no idea they’re taking.
+Food brands are asking people to pay for U.S. organics even when their ingredients often come from places never mentioned on the package.
+That presents risks to consumers that they have no idea they’re taking.

-That’s not transparency.
 Consumers deserve to know not only where finished foods are made, but the origin of their ingredients.
 Well-known food brands are, in many cases, asking people to pay for what they mistakenly believe are U.S.-made foods — when in reality their ingredients come from places never mentioned on the package.
-That presents risks consumers have no idea they’re taking.
+That presents risks to consumers that they have no idea they’re taking.

 One notorious example was reported in 2007.
-Chinese manufactures sold pet treats that were adulterated with melamine, a dangerous chemical.
+Chinese manufacturers sold pet treats that were adulterated with melamine, a dangerous chemical.
 Melamine was added to spike the protein content of the ingredient, allowing the manufacturer to claim higher protein levels than were actually present in the food.
 The case escalated from mere economic deception to criminal fraud as pets who ate the tainted food died across the U.S. It was hardly an isolated case.
-THE NEW YORK TIMES reported that the addition of "melamine scrap" to fish and livestock feed to falsify protein levels was an open secret in many parts of China.
+The New York Times reported that the addition of "melamine scrap" to fish and livestock feed to falsify protein levels was an open secret in many parts of China.

-At PURIS, we want a world where consumers understand where their food comes from — start to finish.
+At PURIS, we want a world where consumers understand where their food comes from — from start to finish.
 To use a PURIS ingredient means families have a “China Free” choice.
 Our Certified USDA Organic Pea Protein is the only pea protein entirely grown and made in the USA.
 The food companies we work with deserve credit for using Certified Organic ingredients that are 100% made in America.
 When they use the “USDA Certified Organic Grown & Made in USA” seal, that gives consumers the confidence to vote with their dollars.

 Look closer at your favorite brands of organic protein.
 Where exactly do they get their pea protein from?
 Is it grown in the U.S.?
 Is it from Canadian peas sent for processing in China then shipped back to the U.S. — a round trip of almost 14,000 miles?
 Is it from peas grown and processed in China, sent to the U.S. and packaged with a Certified Organic label?
 Or is it entirely grown and made in the U.S.?

-It’s your money and your family’s health.
+It’s your money and your choice.
 We’re here to help you choose wisely.